andycroll/andycroll.com/_posts/2019/2019-11-03-github-actions-ci-for-rails-with-postgresql-11-and-structure-sql.md

 This article is a follow-up to [Using GitHub Actions for Rails CI with Postgres](/ruby/github-actions-ci-for-rails-with-postgresql).

-A little extra configuration is required to run your tests against PostgreSQL 11 if you dump your [database schema as SQL](https://edgeguides.rubyonrails.org/active_record_migrations.html#types-of-schema-dumps), i.e. use `structure.sql` rather than `schema.rb`
+A little extra configuration is required to run your tests against PostgreSQL 11 if you dump your [database schema as SQL](https://edgeguides.rubyonrails.org/active_record_migrations.html#types-of-schema-dumps), i.e. use `structure.sql` rather than `schema.rb`.

 ### `.github/workflows/tests.yml`